CS-DS-125/125book/source/05-StringsFilesAndLists/Lists.rst

 want to break a string into words, you can use the ``split`` method:

-.. index:: split method, method!split
+.. index:: split method, method;split

 .. activecode:: lists18